mmichalak-swe/mmichalak-swe/README.md

 -->

 # Hi There!
-I am working on becoming a professional in the software engineering space.
+I am constantly seeking to grow as a professional in the software engineering space.
 I have a strong background in Mechanical engineering, and have always had a passion for software.
-I am now focused on honing my software skills to fully transition my career to full-time SWE!

 # About Me:
 - 🔭 I’m currently working on expanding my C++ and Python knowledge through practical applications on personal projects.